History of the steam engine: Early uses of steam power

-The first to use steam as a way to transform heat into movement was Archytas, who propelled a wooden bird along wires using steam as propellant around 400 BC.
+The first to use steam as a way to transform heat into movement was Archytas, who propelled a wooden bird along wires using steam as propellant around 400 BCE.
 The earliest known rudimentary steam engine and reaction steam turbine, the aeolipile, is described by a mathematician and engineer named Heron of Alexandria in 1st century Roman Egypt, as recorded in his manuscript Spiritalia seu Pneumatica.
-It is quite uncertain whether Hero was the inventor of any number of the contrivances described in his work.
+It is quite uncertain whether Heron was the inventor of any number of the contrivances described in his work.
 It is most probable that the apparatus described are principally devices which had either been long known, or which were invented by Ctesibius, an inventor who was famous for the number and ingenuity of the hydraulic and pneumatic machines that he devised.

 Consists of a globe, suspended between trunnions, through one of which steam enters from the boiler below.
 The hollow bent arms, cause the vapor to issue in such directions that the reaction produces a rotary movement of the globe, just as the rotation of reaction water-wheels is produced by the outflowing water.
 The same device was also mentioned by Vitruvius in De Architectura about 100 years earlier.
 Steam ejected tangentially from nozzles caused a pivoted ball to rotate.
 This suggests that the conversion of steam pressure into mechanical movement was known in Roman Egypt in the 1st century, however, its thermal efficiency was low.
 Heron also devised a machine that used air heated in an altar fire to displace a quantity of water from a closed vessel.
 The weight of the water was made to pull a hidden rope to operate temple doors.

 According to William of Malmesbury, in 1125, Reims was home to a church that had an organ powered by air escaping from compression "by heated water", apparently designed and constructed by professor Gerbertus.